Skip to content

 Which tool has fewer false positives?

-TruffleHog produces fewer false positives because it verifies credentials — a detected AWS key that does not authenticate is filtered out automatically.
+TruffleHog produces fewer false positives because it verifies credentials โ€” a detected AWS key that does not authenticate is filtered out of results automatically, cutting triage volume by up to 90% on noisy repositories.
 Gitleaks relies on regex patterns and produces more noise, but its allowlist configuration lets teams tune out known false positives over time.

 Can I use both Gitleaks and TruffleHog together?